soedinglab/MMseqs2/README.md

 ## Easy workflows
-We provide `easy` workflows to search and cluster.
+We provide `easy` workflows to search, taxonomy and cluster.
 The `easy-search` searches directly with a FASTA/FASTQ files against a either another FASTA/FASTQ file or an already existing MMseqs2 database.

+        mmseqs easy-search examples/QUERY.fasta DB.fasta alnRes tmp

+It is also possible to precompute the index for the target database:

         mmseqs createdb examples/DB.fasta targetDB
+        mmseqs createindex targetDB tmp
         mmseqs easy-search examples/QUERY.fasta targetDB alnRes tmp

 For clustering, MMseqs2 `easy-cluster` and `easy-linclust` are available.

 `easy-cluster` by default clusters the entries of a FASTA/FASTQ file using a cascaded clustering algorithm.